 Try to learn a few words of Bahasah Bali (like the greeting “Om Swastiastu”) — the locals love it.
 But, it’s not necessary to know the language.
 Nearly everyone speaks English and all signs and menus are in English as well.

-So, if you venture to this island paradise, we highly recommend you check out the restaurants below.
+So, if you venture to this island paradise, you’ll likely hit the I highly recommend you check out the three things below.